makeplans/makeplans-api/readme.md

 4) Profit.

-When your integration is ready to be released then you can sign up for a real account at http://app.makeplans.net/client/new
+When your integration is ready to be released then you can sign up for a real account at https://app.makeplans.net/client/new

 MakePlans provides a fairly standard REST API.
-The base URL is `https://youraccount.makeplans.no/api/` for production apps and `http://youraccount.test.makeplans.net/api/` for test apps.
+The base URL is `https://youraccount.makeplans.net/api/` for production apps and `http://youraccount.test.makeplans.net/api/` for test apps.
 All requests in the production environment are done over HTTPS.
-Currently requests for the test environment and on the international site is done using normal HTTP (we plan to change this soon).
+Please note that the staging environment is not encrypted (HTTP only).
 The Norwegian version uses .no and the International version uses .net as TLD.
+This is only visual as there is a setting for the language.

 ### Versioning